 We live in a world clouded with hundreds of thousands of apps.
 In this case, I’m not talking about Instagram or Venmo – but rather B2B cloud software applications.

 As someone who works in software, I am frequently juggling anywhere from two to 10 different cloud software applications on an average day.
-From Box to Salesforce to Reflektive’s own internal feedback tool, I find myself logging in and out of different portals to find what I need.
-And I’m sure I’m not alone in this.
+From Box to Salesforce to Reflektive’s own internal feedback tool, I find myself logging in and out of different portals every few hours to find what I need.

-Just yesterday, I took a quick mental inventory of all SaaS applications my team at Reflektive uses and it was well over 10 applications.
+Just yesterday, I took a quick mental inventory of all SaaS applications my team at Reflektive uses and it easily surpassed 10 applications.
 While many of these cloud computing services offer integrations with each other, there are a staggering amount that lack them.

 Reflektive, for example, integrates with both my Slack and my Gmail (among other integrations) – making my feedback experience with both of those applications seamless and streamlined.
 But for the applications that do not offer integrations, I find myself forgetting where to find them, or worse – forgetting about them all together.